mhavey/marklogic/uml2es/examples/hr/README.md

 ## Explore the Data
 In Query Console, import the workspace XMI2ESHR.xml.
 In each tab, try the query to explore an aspect of the data.

-## Coming Soon
-Stay tuned for a blog post that describes this example in greater depth.